Advanced Planning and Scheduling: Scheduling Details

 Production order operations starting and ending dates are calculated solely on the basis of operation duration.
 In APS, the system uses infinite capacity planning for production orders whose end date is beyond 120 days from the date when the planning is initiated.

-Also, the system uses infinite planning when creating planning orders during material requirements planning.
-For more details about calculating operation and production order dates, see MRP Configuration: System Settings.
+Also, the system uses infinite planning when creating planning orders during inventory planning.
+For more details about calculating operation and production order dates, see Inventory Planning Configuration: System-Wide Settings.

 Finite Capacity Planning